^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-But how is the development of the child and the increase in the level of AFP?
-The female organism is arranged in an unusual way.
-It provides everything for the continuation of the family, so that a woman can bear and reproduce her small copy.
-After the rupture of the follicle and the release of the egg in the woman's body, a temporary endocrine gland is formed - the yellow body, whose task is the production of hormones that preserve and support pregnancy.
+But how is the development of the child and the increase in AFP levels related?
+The female body is designed in an unusual way.
+It provides everything for the continuation of the family line, so that the woman can bear and reproduce her little copy.
+After the rupture of the follicle and the release of the egg, a temporary endocrine gland is formed in the woman's body - the corpus luteum, the task of which is to produce hormones that preserve and support pregnancy.

 Indications for the procedure AFP in pregnancy

-• previous miscarriages, the birth of dead children, long infertility treatment,
+• previous miscarriages, stillbirths, long-term infertility treatment,

 • alcohol abuse, drug use and smoking.

-• various serious anomalies of child development,
+• various serious developmental abnormalities of the child,

 Technique AFP in pregnancy